BD2KGenomics/hgvm-builder/README.md

 4. Align and merge in alt locus sequences, fix and novel patches and other full-length assemblies.

 5. Align, call, and integrate collections of short read data

+## Data Sources

+Data from a variety of sources will be combined to build the HGVM.

+### Sprint 1

+For the first pass, only two data sources will be incorporated.

+[ ].
+The GRCh38 assembly, including alt loci and novel and fix patches.

+[ ].
+The 1000 Genomes Project lifted-over VCFs

+### Subsequent Sprints

+Once the basic infrastructure for building a graph, the following data sources will be added.

+[ ].
+The Simons Genome Diversity Project

+[ ].
+The Aftican Genome Variation Project

+[ ].
+The Personal Genome Project

+[ ].
+Platinum Genomes

+[ ].
+The Wash-U PacBia Assemblies